TOVTC/flutter-dart-movie-lookup/README.md

   # Flutter Movie Lookup
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)</br></br>

-  Powered by the TMDB api, this Flutter/Dart application hosts a simple Android OS application that allows users to search for and view details of movies.
+  Powered by the TMDB api, this Flutter/Dart application hosts a simple Android OS and Apple iOS application that allows users to search for and view details of movies.

   ## Table of Contents
   * [Bonus Features](#features)